thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 ### Match Rules and Ratings
 - Tournament matches follow standard Connect Five rules, but special moves and in-match purchases are disabled.
 - Tournament game UI hides spend/purchase elements and any result TNB delta callouts.
 - Draws are not allowed in any Connect Five match; if a game ends with no Connect Five, the player who moved first loses.
-Existing draw results should be cleaned up before tournament work begins.
 - Max spend (TNB) per game is fixed at 0 for tournaments; total time per player is set by the site admin.
 - The starting player for each tournament match is random.
 - Tournament matches affect ELO and player stats the same way as standard matches.